-New EU Regulation on dual-use item control
+New EU Regulation on control of dual-use items

-A new EU Regulation on the control of dual-use items will come into force in 2021.
-The European Commission proposed a new EU Regulation in 2016, and after several years of negotiations with significant differences of opinion between the Council, the European Parliament and the Commission, the parties finally reached an agreement on 9 November 2020 on the new EU Regulation.
-This contains provisions on increased control of cyber surveillance technology, as well as emerging technologies and technical assistance.
-The new EU Regulation also contains provisions on increased information-sharing between the Member States, the

-Council, the European Parliament and the Commission, increased transparency and new EU general licences.
+A new EU Regulation on the control of dual-use items came into force on 9 September 2021.
+The new regulation includes provisions for enhanced control of cyber-surveillance technologies as well as emerging technologies and technical assistance.
+The new regulation also contains provisions on increased information-sharing between the Member States, the Council, the European Parliament and the Commission, increased transparency and new general licences.
 The EU Regulation involves new and expanded tasks for the ISP.

-Assessment of licence applications in 2020
+Assessment of licence applications in 2021

-Assessment of licence applications for dual-use items is based on foreign and security policy considerations, as set out in Article 12(1) of EU Regulation 428/2009, and mainly concerns whether the item can be assumed to be used, in the end-user country, or after diversion to another country, to strengthen military potential in the country or in some other way be directly or indirectly used or diverted for a destructive purpose.
+Assessment of licence applications for dual-use items is based on foreign and security policy considerations, and mainly concerns whether the item can be assumed to be used, in the end-user country or after diversion to another country, to strengthen military potential in the country or in some other way be directly or indirectly used or diverted for a destructive purpose.

 According to the EU legislation and the Swedish approach, the basic attitude towards exports of dual-use items is positive.
-In particular, this can be seen in fact that transfers of dual-use items within the EU do not generally require licences, and that exports to a number of non-sensitive but important countries and export markets are covered by generous EU general licences.
+In particular, this is reflected in the fact that transfers of dual-use items within the EU do not generally require licences, and that exports to a number of non-sensitive but important countries and export markets are covered by generous EU general licences.
 The aim of the exemption from the licence requirements and the general licences is that regulations should not unnecessarily restrict legitimate trade and technology transfers for civil and peaceful purposes.
 Licences are required from the ISP to export dual-use items to other countries.